 Short ribs are one of the most versatile cuts of beef.
 They can be seared, glazed, braised, roasted, grilled, the list goes on and on.
 There are two reasons for this versatility: first, short ribs have lots of delicious beefy fat, and fat means flavor.
 Second, short ribs have a really fine texture, so when you braise them they get very tender and melt in your mouth.
 This is all a long way of saying short ribs are the best.
 The best way to let their bold, savory flavor shine is in a simple ragu sauce made with carrots, onions, some demi-glace or beef stock and whichever red wine you’ve chosen to open this evening.
 We used pappardelle pasta that came pre-folded into a nest shape so it fits well in the starch pan, but you can use any pasta you like.

 Note: This recipe requires Suvie 2.0 and the Suvie Starch Cooker.
 To prepare this dish in Suvie 1.0, set the pasta to cook for 6 minutes in Step 3.
 Follow remaining instructions as directed.

 - 1 lb boneless beef short rib, trimmed

 - ¼ cup demi-glace or ¼ cup beef stock

 - ¼ cup red wine

 - 4 pappardelle pasta nests, about 6-8 oz

-Transfer the short rib to a cutting board and shred into bite-size pieces with two forks.
+4. After the cook, remove pan from Suvie, transfer the short ribs to a cutting board, and shred into bite-size pieces with two forks.

 Thanks to its rich meaty taste and marbleization, short ribs should be paired with a wine with a lot of tannins and high acidity.
 We recommend Italian Nebbiolo.
 This wine is complex and flavorful and will pair wonderfully with the rich meat and tomato-based sauce.